Otto II, Holy Roman Emperor: Conflict with Henry II

-With Henry II deposed, in July 976 Otto II issued far-reaching edicts on the reorganization of the southern German duchies.
-Otto II reduced the size of Duchy of Bavaria by almost a third.
-From the excised Bavarian territory, Otto II established the Duchy of Carinthia in southern Germany.
-By depriving Bavaria of the March of Verona, Otto II considerably reduced the influence of the Bavarian dukes in northern Italy and in general Imperial policy regarding Italy.
-Otto II gave the newly diminished Duchy of Bavaria to his relative Otto, the Duke of Swabia, and appointed Henry III, son of the former Bavarian Duke Berthold, as Duke of Carinthia.
+With Henry deposed, in July 976 Otto issued far-reaching edicts on the reorganization of the southern German duchies.
+He reduced the size of Duchy of Bavaria by almost a third.
+From the excised Bavarian territory, Otto established the Duchy of Carinthia in southern Germany.
+By depriving Bavaria of the March of Verona, Otto considerably reduced the influence of the Bavarian dukes in northern Italy and in general Imperial policy regarding Italy.
+Otto gave the diminished Duchy of Bavaria to his nephew Otto, the duke of Swabia, and appointed Henry III, son of the former Bavarian Duke Berthold, as duke of Carinthia.
 These appointments continued his policy of appointing individuals who had no political links to Otto the Great, including those who had even rebelled against him.

-With matters in southern Germany settled, Otto II turned his attention to defeating and capturing Henry II.
-After a failed first invasion into Bohemia, Otto II marched to Bohemia a second time in August 977.
+With matters in southern Germany settled, Otto II turned his attention to defeating and capturing Henry.
+After a failed first invasion into Bohemia, Otto marched to Bohemia a second time in August 977.
 While in Bohemia, a revolt broke out in Bavaria.
-Henry I, Bishop of Augsburg, and the newly appointed Carinthian Duke Henry III joined Henry II in rebellion, forcing Otto II to return from Bohemia.
-The Emperor, aided by the Duke of Swabia and Bavaria, met the rebels at Passau and, after a long siege, forced them into submission.
-Otto II then brought the rebels before the Imperial Diet in Quedlinburg on March 31, 978.
-Boleslaus II was treated with honors and swore loyalty to Otto II.
-Mieszko I of Poland recognized Otto's royal authority to the throne.
-Otto II imprisoned Henry II under the custody of the Bishop of Utrecht where he would remain until Otto II's death in 983.
+The bishop of Augsburg and the newly appointed Carinthian duke joined Henry in rebellion, forcing Otto to return from Bohemia.
+The emperor, aided by the duke of Swabia and Bavaria, met the rebels at Passau and, after a long siege, forced them into submission.
+Otto then brought the rebels before the Imperial Diet in Quedlinburg on March 31, 978.
+Boleslaus was treated with honors and swore loyalty to Otto.
+Mieszko recognized Otto's royal authority.
+Otto imprisoned Henry under the custody of the bishop of Utrecht where he remained until Otto's death in 983.

-While Otto the Great had pardoned rebellious family members for their crimes, Otto II followed a different policy.
-Instead, Otto II hoped to subordinate the Bavarian line of Ottonians to his Imperial authority.
-Henry II's four-year-old son, also named Henry, was sent to Hildesheim to study for an ecclesiastical career.
-It appears Otto II intended to end the Bavarian Ottonians' secular control of Bavaria.
-Under a new Duke, Bavaria would remain a remote area of the Empire.
-Otto II would only visit the Duchy three times during his reign, in all cases accompanied by the military.
+While Otto the Great had pardoned rebellious family members for their crimes, Otto followed a different policy.
+Instead, Otto hoped to subordinate the Bavarian line of Ottonians to his authority.
+Henry's four-year-old son, also named Henry, was sent to Hildesheim to study for an ecclesiastical career.
+It appears Otto intended to end the Bavarian Ottonians' secular control of Bavaria.
+Under a new duke, Bavaria remained a remote area of the Empire.
+Otto only visited the duchy three times during his reign, in all cases accompanied by the military.